ringcentral/ringcentral-api-docs/docs/call-management/manual/call-queues.md

 As an extension, a call queue has a name, an extension number and can be assigned with a direct phone number as well.
 When a call is directed to the call queue's extension, the call is connected with the members of group in several ways depending on the settings of the call queue:

-- Rotating: Regularly change the order that you ring available members to evenly distribute calls.
+- **Rotating** - Regularly change the order that you ring available members to evenly distribute calls.
-- Simultaneous: Ring all available members at the same time.
+- **Simultaneous** - Ring all available members at the same time.
 You can do this for up to 10 extensions.
-- Sequential: Ring available members one at a time in the order you set.
+- **Sequential** - Ring available members one at a time in the order you set.

 ## Create a Call Queue